Martin Frändesjö

 Lars Gunnar Martin Frändesjö (born 18 July 1971) is a Swedish handball player and coach.
-He won the European Championship four times and the World Championship once, and competed in the 1996 Summer Olympics and in the 2000 Summer Olympics.
+He won the European Championship four times and the World Championship once, and competed in the 1996 Summer Olympics and in the 2000 Summer Olympics, where he won silver medals on both occasions.

 He has also worked as a handball expert on Swedish television.

 Career

 Frändesjö started playing handball at the age of 7.
 In Sweden he played for Kärra HF, HP Warta, IK Sävehof and Redbergslids IK.
 With Redbergslids IK he won the Swedish championship in 1995, 1996, 1997 and 1998.
 In the summer of 1998 he joined German side GWD Minden.
 After a severe hit to the ribs during a Bundesliga game, he had to have his spleen removed in February 1999.

 In the summer of 2000 he joined French side Montpellier Handball, but he did not manage to get a lot of playing time as Michaël Guigou were preferred at the club.
 Therefore, after only a year he returned to Germany to join HSG Nordhorn.
 Due to HSG Nordhorn's financial trouble they couldn't fulfill his contract and in already in September 2001 he returned to Redbergslids IK.
 Here he won the Swedish championship for a fifth time in 2003.
 In 2005 he joined league rivals IK Heim, where he signed a contract until 2007.
 He then joined Danish club FCK Håndbold in January 2007, where he played the rest of the season.
 After only half a season in Denmark he joined the Norwegian team Viking HK from Stavanger.
 He signed a three year contract wit with the club, but had to retire in November 2008 season due to knee issues.

 In 1996 he was part of the Swedish handball team and won the silver medal in the Olympic tournament.
 He played one match and scored six goals.
 Four years later he was part of the Swedish team which won the silver medal again.
 He played five matches and scored 25 goals.